Ghoulayush/BharatBiz-AI/README.md

 ### 🧩 Current Progress

 - ✅ *Frontend–Backend Integration Complete*
-  Core business flows are already operational between the frontend and backend.

 - 🧠 *Business Coordinator Agent Working*
   Acts as the central hub for managing business tasks and will soon connect with other agents.